Questions and Answers About Inland Marine Insurance (IMI)

 Inland marine insurance protects items that move around in some way – “float” around, if you will – even

 Here are answers to some of the questions you may have about inland marine insurance.

 What is inland marine insurance?

-Confusingly, inland marine insurance generally protects items transported over land via train or truck, such as
+Confusingly, IMI generally protects items transported over land via train or truck, such as

 inventory, materials and equipment.
 It also provides protection for items while they are temporarily stored or

 Inland marine policies can also be used to cover certain specialized business and personal items that

 traditional property insurance won’t cover, like guns, furs and valuable papers or records.

 Several categories of property are normally covered, including: